prefab-cloud/prefab-cloud-js/README.md

 `npm install @prefab-cloud/prefab-cloud-js` or `yarn add @prefab-cloud/prefab-cloud-js`

+If you'd prefer to use the standalone `<script>` tag approach, we recommend using [jsDelivr][jsDelivr] for a minified/bundled version.

 ## Usage in your app

 Initialize prefab with your api key and a `Context` for the current user/visitor/device/request: